Ghazal-Mahdian/Football-team-cards/README.md

 and I'm excited to share my journey of learning JavaScript!

-In this project is I have learned how to work with DOM manipulation, object destructuring, event handling, and data filtering.
+In this project I have learned how to work with DOM manipulation, object destructuring, event handling, and data filtering.

 ## Demo